 Tip!
 If you need help creating a form, click to review the article Creating a Form.

-Step Three: Create a workflow.
+Step Three: Create an Action Group.

-3. Select time timing for the event.
+3. In the When and what section, select time timing for the event.

 4. On the drop-down, select the event you want to use.
 In the field to the right of the event, complete the required action.